0YKahil/Flight-Path-Optimizer/Readme.md

 ## Features

-- Fetches Airport location data from OurAirports api
+- Fetches Airport location data from OurAirports database
 - Parses and filters data using a python script to only include small, medium, and large airports (no heliports or seaports) and restrict to region of choice
 - Calculates the circle distance between all the pairs of airports